cilevanmarken/axiomatic_analysis_in_neural_rankers/README.md

 # Reproducing Axiomatic Causal Interventions for Reverse Engineering Relevance Computation in Neural Retrieval Models
-By Cile van Marken and Roxana Petcu, University of Amsterdam

 This code corresponds to the paper __Reproducing and Extending Causal Insights Into Term Frequency Computation in Neural Rankers__.